musikid/pjdfstest/book/src/test-declaration.md

 ## Description

-To provide better explanation on the test, it is possible to provide doc comments which will be used as documentation for developers but also describe more in detail the meaning of the test for end users.
+It is possible to provide doc comments which will be used as documentation for developers but also be displayed to users when they run the test.
 The doc comments should be written in the `test_case!` declaration, before anything.
 For example: